OtakuNio/ETRMVC/README.md

 ### Source code for ETRMVC.

-### The code will be made available after the paper *"Enhanced Tensorial t-Product Representation for Multi-View Clustering"* is published.
+### The code will be published after the paper *"Enhanced Tensorial t-Product Representation for Multi-View Clustering"* is published.